yujiri8/yujiri.xyz/argument/the_origin_of_consciousness.md

 > This sort of delayed gratification means there is an ability to visualize a reward that only exists in the future.
 Which can be quite a challenge even for adult humans.
 (The video shows an animation of a human picking a single slice of pizza over a full pizza with a clock over it.)

-1. It doesn't require visualization, as demonstrated by people born blind. *Fucking think*.
+1. It doesn't require visualization, as demonstrated by people born blind. *Fucking think.*

 2. No, it's not a challenge for adult humans.
 Humans just have time preference.
 It's not that we can't visualize the future reward or don't understand that it would be bigger, we just prefer to have it now.
-There could be some interesting discussion about that phenomenon, but I know we're not going to get any actual thought with this video.
+There could be some interesting discussion about that phenomenon, but I know we're not going to get it with this video.

 #### 8:06 - 8:14